 What are head and neck cancers?

-A large set of cancers that originate in the oral cavity, nasal cavity, nasopharynx, throat (oropharynx, hypopharynx, larynx), and other nearby regions in the upper body are clubbed together as head and neck cancers.
-They are classified in the same category because diagnosis, staging and treatment of many of these cancers are similar in nature, with few exceptions.
+An extensive set of cancers that originate in the oral cavity, nasal cavity, nasopharynx, throat (oropharynx, hypopharynx, larynx), and other nearby regions.
+These are clubbed together as head and neck cancers.
+They are classified in the same category because diagnosis, staging, and treatment of many of these cancers are similar, with few exceptions.